jpvantassel/bash-course/README.md

-# An Introduction to the Bourne Again SHell
+# Introduction to the Bourne Again SHell

 > Joseph P. Vantassel, The University of Texas at Austin